by George Steele

 - Advisors can tailor future student planning in a manner that is appropriate to students’ needs.
 While in a course or workshop, the structure of the curriculum often must be adhered to for the administrative purpose of dealing with larger groups; in the advising session, an advisor may want to skip around to a different exercise found in different modules of Gordon’s curriculum to help a student with a specific issue and solutions.

-- Use of the LMS makes it flexible in a face-to-face advising session or ones conducted as a video conference or teleconference.
+- The use of the LMS makes it flexible in a face-to-face advising session or ones conducted as a video conference or teleconference.

 - The relationship between the use of an LMS and e-Portfolio, simply put, is that students engage in setting goals and planning in the LMS while showing their goals and accomplishments, as artifacts, in an e-Portfolio (e-folio Minnesota Showcase, n.d.).